ROYAL LIFE DETOX

 Always Right Distortion

 When you believe you are always right, and being wrong is inconceivable, you have this distortion.
-This typically presents by the person always “proving” that they are correct.
+This typically presents itself when the person is always “proving” that they are correct.
 Often, you will prioritize yourself over other people.

 It is impossible to be right 100% of the time and that is okay.